BayraktarLab/cell2location/README.md

 Tutorials covering the estimation of expresson signatures of reference cell types (1/3), spatial mapping with cell2location (2/3) and the downstream analysis (3/3) can be found here: https://cell2location.readthedocs.io/en/latest/

-There are 2 ways to install and use our package: setup your [own conda environment](https://github.com/BayraktarLab/cell2location#installation-of-dependecies-and-configuring-environment) or use the [singularity](https://github.com/BayraktarLab/cell2location#using-singularity-image) and [docker](https://github.com/BayraktarLab/cell2location#using-docker-image) images.
+There are 2 ways to install and use our package: setup your [own conda environment](https://github.com/BayraktarLab/cell2location#installation-of-dependecies-and-configuring-environment) or use the [singularity](https://github.com/BayraktarLab/cell2location#using-singularity-image) and [docker](https://github.com/BayraktarLab/cell2location#using-docker-image) images (recommended).
 See below for details.

 Please report bugs and feedback via https://github.com/BayraktarLab/cell2location/issues .